raspberrypi/documentation/remote-access/ssh/sftp.md

 ## WinSCP on Windows

-We recommend using the [WinSCP FTP client](https://winscp.net/eng/index.php).
+We recommend using the [WinSCP SFTP client](https://winscp.net/eng/index.php).
 Follow the instructions on the WinSCP website to install the client, then follow the [WinSCP Quick Start instructions](https://winscp.net/eng/docs/getting_started).

 ## FileZilla on Linux